avixd/avixd/index.md

 # About Me

-🎯 Avinash is a Data analyst, Data Engineering Enthusiast and an [advocate of life long learning](./another-page2.html).
+🎯 Avinash is a Data analyst, [content creator](https://www.youtube.com/@Empower_Data), Data Engineering Enthusiast and an [advocate of life long learning](./another-page2.html).

-🏄‍♂️ He provides [consulting services](https://www.fiverr.com/avinashdudani/create-power-bi-dashboards-or-custom-excel-spreadsheets) to clients and believes in adding value in our community.
+🏄‍♂️ He provides consulting services through [Fiver](https://www.fiverr.com/avinashdudani/create-power-bi-dashboards-or-custom-excel-spreadsheets) and (TopMate.io)[https://topmate.io/avinash_dudani] to clients and believes in adding value in our community.

 💬 In his free time, provides solutions on the [Microsoft Fabric Community](https://community.powerbi.com/t5/user/viewprofilepage/user-id/491338) and is a Fabric Superuser as a bi-product.